zmj64351508/resume/Resume_en.md

 ARMUE simulates the instructions, memory, interrupts, peripherals of an ARM based CPU.

 * Modular design for all the components of the system so that the system can be easy to be modified and extended.
-* Implement the instruction interpretation module for compiled binary file by using a function pointer table and a decode routine.
+* Implement the instruction translation module for compiled binary file by using binary interpretation and dynamic translation.
-* Design a common peripheral layer which simulates the real peripherals like I2C, SPI etc. The layer also supplies a set of interfaces compatible with the libraries of STM32 and NXP LPC CPUs.
+* Support GDB remote debugging using GDB stub inside the emulator.
+* Implement the peripheral emulation using Multi-threading.

 ### Motion Recognition System